amir-hamjah/amir-hamjah/README.md

 - 👋 Hi, I’m @amir-hamjah
-- 👀 I’m interested in web development.
+- 👀 I'm front end web developer.
-- 🌱 I’m currently learning javascript.
+- 🌱 I like to work with VS code.
 - 📫 You can contact with me on facebook from here: facebook.com/amirhamjah.laam/